Former Tennessee house speaker to run for reelection

 NASHVILLE, Tenn. — Former Tennessee House Speaker Glen Casada has confirmed he will run for reelection this year.

-Casada confirmed to WREG’s sister station WKRN that he will be seeking his former seat representing Williamson County.
+Casada confirmed to WREG’s sister station WKRN that he will be seeking his seat representing Williamson County.

 The 60-year-old Casada, a Republican from Franklin, has been a state lawmaker since 2003.
 He won nearly 70% of the vote against his Democratic opponent in 2018.